Camí de Cavalls, the Menorcan trekking trail

 The history of the Camí de Cavalls

 Camí de Cavalls (literally, “Way of Horses” in Menorcan) is just one of Menorca’s many footpaths, but it is undoubtedly the longest and most picturesque.
-It is actually a network of ancient paths, around 115 miles long in all, which circles the entire coast of the island
+It is actually a network of ancient paths, around 115 miles long in all, which circles the entire coast of the island.

 As well as serving as a defence system, the trail was also used as a public footpath by the Menorcans, which was of great benefit to local trade.